-The low rate of abdominal pain reported is remarkable given that >90% of human patients with pancreatitis report abdominal pain, so it is most likely due to lack of recognition Recognition and Assessment of Pain in Animals Pain is a complex, multidimensional experience with sensory and affective elements.
-All mammals process the neuroanatomic and neuropharmacologic components involved in transduction, transmission... read more in veterinary patients.
+The low rate of abdominal pain reported is remarkable given that >90% of human patients with pancreatitis report abdominal pain, so it is most likely due to lack of recognition Recognition and Assessment of Pain in Animals Pain is a complex, multidimensional experience with sensory and behavior elements associated with actual or potential tissue damage.
+Recognizing pain in animals is not intuitive, particularly... read more in veterinary patients.

 Diagnosis of Pancreatitis in Dogs and Cats